Mark Johnson (North Carolina politician)

-Mark Johnson is an American attorney and politician who served as North Carolina's Superintendent of Public Instruction for one term.
+Mark Johnson (born 1982/1983) is an American attorney and politician who served as North Carolina's Superintendent of Public Instruction for one term.
 A Republican, he was first elected in 2016, narrowly defeating incumbent June Atkinson.
 Prior to his election as state superintendent, Johnson served for two years on the Forsyth County School Board while working as a lawyer in Winston-Salem.
 Prior to attending law school, Johnson taught at West Charlotte High School for two years with Teach for America.
 He unsuccessfully sought the Republican nomination for North Carolina lieutenant governor in 2020.

 Early life, education, and career before politics

 Johnson grew up in Covington, Louisiana, the oldest of four sons.
 He graduated from the Louisiana School for Math, Science, and the Arts and then Emory University in Atlanta, receiving a bachelor's degree in environmental studies and political science.
 From 2006 to 2008, he taught science at West Charlotte High School, a high-poverty high school, through the Teach for America (TFA) program.
 He then attended the University of North Carolina at Chapel Hill's School of Law.
 Johnson became a technology lawyer in Winston-Salem, working as corporate counsel for international technology company Inmar.